-Dance to Health is a new, pioneering nationwide falls prevention dance programme for older people.
-Combining evidence based physiotherapy with the creativity, expression and energy of dance.
-Dance to Health was devised and is managed by the arts charity and social enterprise Aesop.
+Dance to Health is a pioneering, nationwide falls prevention dance programme for older people.
+Dance to Health sessions combine evidence-based exercise with the creativity, energy and sociability of dance.
+The programme was devised and is managed by Aesop, a social enterprise and charity.

 Tim Joss is Aesop’s founder and Chief Executive.
 He is a social and cultural entrepreneur who has founded several organisations including the Bath Literature Festival, National Numeracy and, most recently, the Arts Impact Fund, the first arts-specific social investment fund (with Arts Council England, Cabinet Office, Esmee Fairbairn Foundation, Gulbenkian Foundation and Nesta).
 Tim was appointed a Chevalier de l’Ordre des Arts et des Lettres in 2005.

 Karen Hamilton is Dance to Health’s Head of Programme.
 Following a photography degree, she worked on community projects and policy in the voluntary sector for 20 years.
 She is a strong champion of user-led community development – working with local people on creative solutions to life’s challenges, many using the arts to improve health and wellbeing.
 Karen’s role unites her voluntary sector skills with her passion for the arts.

 © 2019 Aesop.
 All rights reserved.
 No part of this website may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, without the prior permission in writing of Aesop.